-On 4 November 2015, the Federal Council adopted the draft Financial Services Act (FinSA) and submitted it to Parliament.
+On 15 June 2018, the Swiss Parliament adopted the Financial Services Act (FinSA).
 The FinSA contains the prerequisites for the provision of financial services and the requirements for the offering of financial instruments.
-With regard to the offering of debt instruments (and other financial instruments), the FinSA would, in particular, introduce a number of major changes to the Swiss prospectus rules, for example, a requirement for an ex ante approval of prospectuses, a codification of the private exemptions, a duty to publish a prospectus for secondary public offerings and a requirement to prepare a basis information document (Basisinformationsblatt) in the case of offerings to private clients.
-The debate in Parliament is still ongoing.
-As a result, the FinSA is not expected to enter into force before mid-2019.
+With regard to the offering of debt instruments (and other financial instruments), the FinSA will, in particular, introduce a number of major changes to the Swiss prospectus rules; for example, a requirement for an ex ante approval of prospectuses, a codification of the private placement exemptions, a duty to publish a prospectus for secondary public offerings and a requirement to prepare a basic information document in the case of offerings to private clients.
+The FinSA will enter into force on 1 January 2020.

-houses pursuant to article 3 paragraph 2 SESTO, which, in turn, qualify as securities dealers pursuant to article 2 paragraph 1 SESTO.
-Whoever intends to carry out the activities of a securities dealer may be subject to authorisation by FINMA (article 10 paragraph 1 SESTA).
+intends to carry out the activities of a securities dealer may be subject to authorisation by FINMA (article 10 paragraph 1 SESTA).
 The underwriting agreements per se do not require any additional approvals.